2022–2023 mpox outbreak: Social aspects

+An August survey by the CDC found that gay and bisexual men have significantly reduced sexual encounters in response to the mpox outbreak.
+An additional WHO survey, also conducted in August, showed similar patterns in queer men in Europe.
+Many of the men surveyed noted that they had reduced how often they went out with others, limited their number of sexual partners, or began temporarily practicing abstinence.

 Misinformation

-Misinformation and conspiracy theories spread online in various social media networks.
+Misinformation and conspiracy theories immediately spread online in various social media networks.
 In an article published by the BBC in May 2022 countering misinformation about the mpox outbreak, journalist Rachel Schraer noted that social media accounts and news outlets from different countries including China, Russia, Ukraine and the United States have been promoting the idea that the outbreak was caused by a lab leak or that mpox is being used as a bioweapon.
 The Institute for Strategic Dialogue described this as "Reviving the spread of a set of cut-and-paste... conspiracies", referring to conspiracy theories used during the COVID-19 pandemic.
 The BBC also made it clear that the genetic sequences of the virus, as far as is known, date back to a West African strain.
+Some online misinformation also included claims that the COVID-19 vaccine included mpox or that mpox was going to be used to justify new widespread lockdowns akin to those that occurred during COVID-19.

 Responses

 World Health Organization

 On 20 May, the World Health Organization (WHO) convened an emergency meeting of independent advisers to discuss the outbreak and assess the threat level.
 Initial assessments expressed the expectation of the outbreak to be contained, and of low impact to the general population in affected countries.
 Its European chief, Hans Kluge, expressed concern that infections could accelerate in Europe as people gather for parties and festivals over the summer.
 On 1 June, a WHO statement acknowledged that undetected transmission had occurred for some time, and called for urgent action to reduce transmission.
 On 14 June, the WHO announced plans to rename disease from monkeypox to mpox to combat stigma and racism surrounding the disease.
 A meeting convened on 23 June determined that the outbreak did not constitute a public health emergency of international concern for the time being, but that decision was overturned by a later meeting on 23 July.
+After consistently dropping cases and several countries seemingly having a grasp on the outbreak, the WHO would declare the mpox epidemic over in May 2023.
+However, they continued to urge governments and their citizens to be wary of a potential resurgence of mpox.